tikkun olam

 Definitions

-n.
-"Repairing (the) world," making the world a better place through volunteering, social justice work, and philanthropy.
+• n.
+Making the world a better place through volunteering, social justice work, and philanthropy.

-n.
-Kabbalistic concept of mystically repairing the fabric of the world through the performance of mitzvot.
+• n.
+The Kabbalistic concept of mystically repairing the world through the performance of mitzvot.

 Example Sentences